John Taylor (mathematician): Multum in Parvo

 Taylor's manuscript also includes an imaginative mythical version of the history of the island, amounting to fables rather than history, reflecting the stories told by the English settlers to justify their easy conquest of the island and to maintain that their loyalty had always been to the Stuart regime.
-(In fact, Robert Venables had led a difficult and inglorious invasion of the island for Cromwell's regime.)
+Robert Venables had led a difficult and inglorious invasion of the island for Cromwell's regime.
 Taylor reports that when the English fleet arrived in 1655, the Spanish colony had a female Governor, the imaginary Marqueness Seignora Margareta Perez de Guzman, 'an Ancient Lady of Spain.'
-(Taylor says nothing good about women in general, nor about any individual woman.)
+Taylor says nothing good about women in general, nor about any individual woman.
 The Marqueness offered to pay great treasures to the invaders to go away, and on their refusal arranged for the gold and silver to be buried with 'perfixt spells over it, soe that it lies still undiscovered, being inchanted by Magique Art'.
 He reports several stories of ghostly guards on treasure.
 In fact Venables had negotiated mundane bargains for cassava flour and cattle with the actual Spanish governor, Juan Ramirez de Arellano.

 Taylor tells us that the English conquest took only three months, after which 'the Island was solely enjoyed by the English, the Spaniards and Negroes being subdued'.
-Actually the English conquest was deeply insecure during the six years of guerrilla warfare that Venables' successor had to prosecute.
+The English conquest was deeply insecure during the six years of guerrilla warfare that Venables' successor had to prosecute.
 Resistance by Jamaican Maroons, rebel slaves, and runaways continued until the end of slavery.
-(These fables did not mark the limits of reinterpretation; by 1683 the Jamaican Assembly announced that the Cromwellian conquest had occurred 'in the 7th year of His Majestys Reign' (though Charles II had been at the time an impoverished exile) and when 'he came to exercise His Royal Authority' the King 'was pleased to own what his Subjects had done which was the same as if he had Commissioned them'.)
+These fables did not mark the limits of reinterpretation; by 1683 the Jamaican Assembly announced that the Cromwellian conquest had occurred 'in the 7th year of His Majestys Reign', though Charles II had been at the time an impoverished exile, and when 'he came to exercise His Royal Authority' the King 'was pleased to own what his Subjects had done which was the same as if he had Commissioned them'.

 Multum in Parvo was probably intended for profitable publication.
-Unfortunately, its fervent and ingenious claims of Stuart loyalty would have been unsuitable after the last Stuart monarch of England was deposed in 1688; its forthright attacks on his wife's family and women in general may also have been unwise in the context of Taylor's return to England.
+Its fervent and ingenious claims of Stuart loyalty would have been unsuitable after the last Stuart monarch of England was deposed in 1688; its forthright attacks on his wife's family and women in general may also have been unwise in the context of Taylor's return to England.
 The single manuscript is held in the National Library of Jamaica, and publication was delayed until 2011.